 - Pour the mixture into small containers or jars.
 Seal and place in refrigerator.
 Allow to cool and set for at least 4 hours.

-- Top with additional whipped cream and any other toppings desired.
-Pictured is chococlate, strawberries, and sugared lime zest (lime zest coated in white sugar).
+Top with additional whipped cream and any other toppings desired.
+Pictured is chocolate, strawberries, and sugared lime zest (lime zest coated in white sugar).